 - Shareholder Activism It’s not terribly uncommon for a financial institution or hedge fund to purchase more than a 5% stake in a public firm.
 By gaining a major stake, shareholders may influence the firm’s sale or a significant restructuring.
 Private firms are not prone to this potential risk.

 Types of Private Companies

-Venture Backed Private Companies—Start-up private companies often require initial financing to maintain operations and focus on expansion.
+- Venture Backed Private Companies Start-up private companies often require initial financing to maintain operations and focus on expansion.
 Venture capitalists search for opportunities to invest in private companies in high-growth industries with a goal to realize a profit on their investment upon exit.
-The Venture-Backed category of private companies includes some of the most popular internet and technology companies within PrivCo’s coverage, such as Facebook and Twitter.
+The Venture-Backed category of private companies includes some of the most popular internet and technology companies within PrivCo’s coverage, such as Airbnb and Uber.

 Please refer to PrivCo’s Knowledge Bank chapter on Private Equity & Venture Capital for more information regarding valuation and funding stages.